Supermarket farm animal welfare policies

 The Supermarket Survey is open to all major European supermarkets and is provided free of charge to all participants.

-Our biennial Retailer Awards (part of our Good Farm Animal Welfare Awards programme) are based on the Supermarket Survey results and are awarded for overall Best Retailer, Best Retailer Innovation and Best Retailer Marketing.
+Our biennial Retailer Awards form part of our Good Farm Animal Welfare Awards programme and are based on the Supermarket Survey results.